artica/website/_posts/projects/2014-03-19-motoruino.markdown

 - motors have 3 different connectors, screw terminals, male headers, JST connectors
 - servos and sensors can be easily plugged in due to dedicated power and ground headers on each pin
 - two possible FTDI/USB connections available:USB / TTL convertor, there are some choices on the market for this one, you can have it in the form of a cable, or in the form of a <a href="https://www.sparkfun.com/products/9716">small pcb</a> or using a <a href="http://www.ftdichip.com/FTProducts.htm">USB adaptor with the FTDI chip embedded</a>

+In case you are interested in purchasing one, please drop us an <a href="http://artica.cc/contacts/"> email </a>

 All other specifications are similar to the <a href="http://arduino.cc/en/Main/ArduinoBoardDiecimila#.UymNEa1_sUc">Arduino Diecimila</a> boards, and you may use both ATmega 168 or 328 chips